 Transparency is also key to being a B Corp, and we publicly report on our social and environmental performance every year through our Responsible Travel and Sustainability Report so you can see our exact progress on becoming more sustainable.

-Finally, because we’re committed to providing our employees with a range of benefits, including living wages, sabbatical leave, enhanced family leave, and long-service awards, you can rest assured that the Audley team members taking such excellent care in crafting your ideal trip are being well cared for themselves.
+Finally, because we’re committed to providing our employees with a range of benefits, including living wages, sabbatical leave, and healthcare coverage — going above and beyond to provide supplementary health benefits, like private dental insurance — you can rest assured that the Audley team members taking such excellent care in crafting your ideal trip are being well cared for themselves.

 Was this useful?